alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ---
 You need permission to export:

-- [controlled drugs](#controlled-drugs) like opioids, stimulants or psychoactive substances
+- [controlled drugs](#controlled-drugs) like opioids, stimulants or psychotropic substances
 - [certain drugs that can be used in lethal injections](#lethal-injections) outside the EU
 - [medicines](#medicines) for humans or animals